OWASP/Python-Honeypot/readme.md

 ```

 * Please notice, everytime you run the honeypot, it will remove and update the virtual machine, so internet access required for the host!

-We appreciate any contribution, ideas, feedback. feel free to contact us by creating an issue or send me email directly [ali.razmjoo@owasp.org](mailto:ali.razmjoo@owasp.org).